ethereum-optimism/optimistic-specs/specs/guaranteed-gas-market.md

 The total amount of guaranteed gas that can be bought in a single L1 block must be limited to prevent a denial of service attack against L2 as well as allow the total amount of guaranteed gas to be below the L2 block gas limit.

+We set limit the total amount of gas buyable via a contract method.
+It will initially be controlled by the Optimism Multisig before being handed over to governance.
+TODO - check that this is the actual plan.

 ## 1559 Fee Market